Existence of Minimal Surfaces in Infinite Volume Hyperbolic 3-manifolds: Product Hyperbolic -Manifolds

-\begin{thm} A quasi-Fuchsian manifold satisfies one of the following statements: \begin{enumerate} \item Contains a unique closed local area minimizer isotopic to the fiber. \item Contains infinitely many saddle point minimal surfaces. \end{enumerate} \end{thm} \begin{proof} Assume that $M=\Sigma\times\mathbb{R}$ is a quasi-Fuchsian manifold with more than one closed local area minimizer.
+\begin{cor} A quasi-Fuchsian manifold (without rank-1 cusps) satisfies one of the following statements: \begin{enumerate} \item Contains a unique closed local area minimizer isotopic to the fiber. \item Contains infinitely many saddle point minimal surfaces. \end{enumerate} \end{cor} \begin{proof} Assume that $M=\Sigma\times\mathbb{R}$ is a quasi-Fuchsian manifold with more than one closed local area minimizer isotopic to the fiber.
 Without loss of generality, we can assume these local area minimizers $\Sigma, \Sigma'$ are disjoint.
-Indeed, if they intersect, we can minimize area in each unbounded component of their complement to produce a disjoint pair.
+Indeed, if they intersect, for each unbounded component of their complement we can consider its intersection with the convex core and minimize area within this region for surfaces isotopic to the fiber, as each of these regions has boundary that is piecewise mean convex with dihedral angle less than $\pi$.
+This produces a disjoint pair of local area minimizers isotopic to the fiber, as desired.
 By Corollary \ref{cor:zero-infinity} it is sufficient to prove that there exists a saddle point minimal surface.
 Let $\Omega$ be the compact region bounded by $\Sigma, \Sigma'$ and take $\Sigma=\Sigma_1,\ldots,\Sigma_n=\Sigma'$ a maximal collection of stable minimal surfaces isotopic to $\Sigma\times\lbrace 0\rbrace$ in the region $\Omega$, so that each consecutive pair bounds a cylinder disjoint from any of the other surfaces.
 Without loss of generality assume that all surfaces in this maximal collection are not saddle.
-Then at least one consecutive pair satisfies the conditions of \cite[Proposition 7.6]{GLP21}, from which the existence of a saddle point minimal surface follows. \end{proof}
+Then at least one consecutive pair bounds a cylinder $C$ that satisfies the conditions of \cite[Proposition 7.6]{GLP21}, namely that there are no stable minimal surfaces isotopic to the fiber in the interior of $C$ and there is a foliation near $\partial C$ with non-zero mean curvature vector pointing towards the boundary.
+The first condition follows by the maximality of the collection $\Sigma=\Sigma_1,\ldots,\Sigma_n=\Sigma'$ for any consecutive pair.
+As we have foliations near $\Sigma, \Sigma'$ with non-zero mean curvature vector pointing towards each of them, we must have at least one consecutive pair satisfying the second condition of \cite[Proposition 7.6]{GLP21}.
+Hence as desired it follows the existence of a saddle point minimal surface in any such cylinder $C$. \end{proof}